PatrikSzaboHU/SpongeRouter/README.md

 - Simple APIs for declaring views and managing navigation.

 ## Installation
-Simply include the script in the header of your HTML file
+Download the minfined JavaScript file and include it in your website's header
 ```js
 <script src="/path/to/sponge.min.js"></script>
 ```